Sitetheory/Sitetheory-Docs/API/Overview.rst

 persist()
 ---------
-This is where the crazy starts.
 This persists changes to the entities (e.g. for PUT, POST and DELETE methods).
 This is smart enough to persist cross entity managers!
 It also references the Entity Annotations to determine CRUD access level on a per field basis.

-- Uses Tree Building to Navigate Nested Entities (this is where the crazy starts)
-- Hydrates any Entities that Haven't Been Fetched
+This is where the crazy starts.
+You will have to step through this method line by line (and really it's the persister() that does the recursive "Tree Building").

+- Uses "Tree Building" to recurse through nested entities.
+- Hydrates Associated Entities (when an ID changes, e.g. Site.SiteVersion.theme changes to a new template).
+- Validates CRUD permissions to edit on every nested entity and field.
 - Merges in Changes for Persisting
-- Validates CRUD permissions on every nested entity and field.
 - Handles AutoVersioning of Versionable Entities

-Many problems with the API are likely caused by issues in the Persister with permissions that result in changes to entities (or fields) to be discarded.
+Many problems with the API are likely caused by issues in the complex `persister()` with permissions that result in changes to entities (or fields) to be discarded.

-[TODO] Alex needs to explain Tree Building in more detail.

 finalize()
 ----------
 Finalize Structures the entity data that you send back from the API to the requesting script.
 It is called for all methods (e.g. GET, PUT, POST, etc).
 The `finalizeDefault()` is often customized to manipulate data before the request is returned. (see ContentApiController for example.)

 manifest()
 ----------